 What to expect

-Capital One’s 2026 Data Scientist interview process usually starts with an early screen phase, then ends with a final-round Power Day.
-What makes it distinctive is the balance.
-You are tested on more than modeling or coding.
-They want to see whether you can connect data work to business decisions, explain tradeoffs clearly, and handle stakeholder-style conversations with ambiguity.
-The process tends to feel standardized, especially at the final stage, with a strong emphasis on communication, experimentation, metrics, and practical analytics rather than abstract algorithm puzzles.
+Capital One's 2026 Data Scientist interview process typically starts with an early screening phase and ends with a final-round Power Day — a final round of multiple interviews.
+What makes it distinctive is its balance: you are tested on far more than modeling or coding.
+Interviewers want to see whether you can connect data work to business decisions, explain tradeoffs clearly, and handle stakeholder-style conversations under ambiguity.

 Interview rounds